dainakai/ParticleHolography.jl/docs/src/index.md

 Documentation for [ParticleHolography](https://github.com/dainakai/ParticleHolography.jl).

-A package for particle measurement using inline holography and phase retrieved holography.
+A package for particle measurement using inline holography.

 !!! note "Note"